 5 questions to ask a Christian therapist before you book

-As a Christian therapist, I’ve seen the many ways God can meet, love, and bring healing to members of His Body.
-I’ve also seen how therapy can be used for the enemy’s purposes, including to lead Christians away from the truth that sets them free.
-When you engage in therapy as a client, you give someone a level of access to your heart and, with that access, power to heal or harm you.
-For this reason, it’s essential to use discernment in choosing a therapist.
+As a Christian therapist, I’ve seen the many ways God can meet, love, and bring healing to members of His Body through therapy.
+I’ve also seen how the enemy can try to use therapy for his own purposes, including to confuse or turn Christians away from the truth that sets them free.
+Because therapy gives someone a level of access to your heart (and, with that access, power to heal or harm), I encourage my brothers + sisters to be wise and use discernment in choosing a therapist.

-I generally recommend that Christians seeking therapy work with a Christian therapist whenever possible.
+God can work through anyone He chooses, even if they’re not a believer, but I generally recommend that Christians seeking therapy work with a Christian therapist whenever possible.
 Not because they’re perfect or can’t do harm, but because they personally know the saving love of Jesus and have a perspective that is, at least to some degree, rooted in the truth of God’s Word.
 The trouble is, not all therapists who identify or advertise as Christian actually are.
-False gospels, cultish groups that claim to be Christian, and cultural or religious ‘Christianity’ are realities.
+False gospels, cultish groups that claim to be Christian, and cultural ‘Christianity’ are (sad) realities.
 Because of this, it’s wise to ask questions, rather than blindly accept someone’s claim.
 A therapist’s power to heal or harm is greater when they wear the name of Christ.

-Here are 5 questions to ask a Christian therapist before you book with them:
+Here are 5 questions I recommend asking a Christian therapist before you book with them:

 1. “Who is Jesus to you?”

-Jesus Christ is the Heart and Head of Christianity.
-He is revealed by His own Word to be the only begotten Son of God.
-Fully divine “God with us.”
-He is Lord and Savior, and our most faithful Friend.
-If a self-identifying Christian doesn’t personally know Jesus as their Savior, follow Him as their Lord, and/or doesn’t believe that He is who He says He is, this should be a red flag.
+Jesus is the center of it all.
+He is our Savior, our Shepherd, our most faithful Friend!
+He is revealed by His own Word to be the Son of God, “God with us.”
+If someone who identifies as Christian doesn’t know Jesus as their personal Savior, follow Him as their Lord, and/or believes Him to be someone other than who He says He is (ex. only a prophet, only a spiritual teacher, less than God, someone who affirms sin, someone who condemns sinners, one of many ways to know God, etc.) this should be a red flag.

 2. “What is the gospel you believe?”

 Every Christian should be able to articulate, even if messily, the gospel they believe in!
-There is only one gospel - that of Jesus, the Son of God, who loves us so much, he forgives us and invites us to turn from our sins to follow Him and receive the free gift of eternal life.
+There is only one gospel - that God loves us so much, He gave us His Son, Jesus, to pay for all of our sins on the cross, free us from sin and condemnation, and give us the free gift of eternal life.
 The gospel is good news.
-To accept it, one has to first believe the bad news that we are sinners in need of a Savior!
-If a therapist claims to be Christian and doesn’t know what the gospel is, sounds very confused or unclear about what they believe, or believes a different gospel - one that ignores or minimizes sin, makes sin the whole story, or minimizes Jesus’ role and work in salvation - I don’t recommend working with them.
+To receive it, one has to first believe the bad news that we are sinners in need of a Savior!
+If a therapist claims to be Christian and doesn’t know what the gospel is, sounds very confused or unclear about what they believe, or believes a different gospel - for example, one that denies or minimizes sin, makes sin the whole story, or minimizes Jesus’ work of salvation - I don’t recommend working with them.

 3. “Do your beliefs align with the Nicene Creed?”